-Figure 9: ps/2 keyboard port
+Figure 7: ps/2 keyboard port

 If you are using an Apple 2 or 2+ ASCII keyboard, locate the ASCII keyboard port near the replica 1 logo on the board and plug your 16pin dip cable into the board.
 Note that pin 1 is next to the 'A' on the ASCII KEYBOARD label.
-Be sure to put a jumper on JP4 to disable the ps/2 keyboard encoder, if you are using an ACII keyboard.
-Failure to put a jumper on JP4 will result in the ASCII keyboard not responding.

-Figure 10: ASCII keyboard port
+Figure 8: ASCII keyboard port

-Now you are ready to test your replica 1 SE.
+Now you are ready to test your replica 1 TE.
 Make sure your TV or monitor is turned on and flip the switch on the replica 1 up.
 The red LED next to the switch should light up and a solid block cursor should appear in the upper left corner.
 If you do not see the cursor at the top of the screen, or the LED is not lit, turn the replica 1 off and recheck your work.

 Press RESET on the board and your replica will respond with a backslash "\" and the cursor will drop to the next line.
 The cursor is a blinking '@' symbol just like the original Apple 1 computer.
-You are now in the Woz monitor and ready to use your replica 1 SE.
+You are now in the Woz monitor and ready to use your replica 1 TE.
+If you are using the PS/2 style keyboard you will notice that the caps lock is already on by default for you.
+The apple 1 only understands uppercase characters so does the replica 1.